The Issue: Whether during the collapse of the Ottoman Empire genocide was perpetrated against Ottoman Armenian citizens in Eastern Anatolia.

 The Ottoman Empire ruled over all of Anatolia and significant parts of Europe, North Africa, the Caucasus and Middle East for over 700 years.
 Lands once Ottoman dominions today comprise more than 30 independent nations.

 A century of ever-increasing conflict, beginning roughly in 1820 and culminating with the founding of the Republic of Turkey in 1923, characterized the disintegration of the Ottoman Empire.
-The imperiled empire contracted against an onslaught of external invaders and internal nationalist independence movements.
-In this context must the tragic experience of the Ottoman Armenians of Eastern Anatolia be understood.
-For during these waning days of the Ottoman Empire did millions die Muslim, Jew and Christian alike.
+The Ottoman Empire participated in no fewer than a dozen named wars, nearly all to the detriment of the empire and its citizens.
+The empire contracted against an onslaught of external invaders and internal nationalist independence movements.
+In this context — an imperiled empire waging and losing battles on remote and disparate fronts, grasping to continue a reign of over seven years — must the tragic experience of the Ottoman Armenians of Eastern Anatolia be understood.
+For during these waning days of the Ottoman Empire did millions die, Muslim, Jew, and Christian alike.

 Yet Armenian Americans have attempted to extricate and isolate their history from the complex circumstances in which their ancestors were embroiled.
 In so doing, they describe a world populated only by white-hatted heroes and black-hatted villains.
 Infusing history with myth, Armenian Americans vilify the Republic of Turkey, Turkish Americans, and ethnic Turks worldwide.
 Bent on this prosecution, Armenian Americans choose their evidence carefully, omitting facts that tend to exonerate those whom they presume guilty, ignoring important events and verifiable accounts, and sometimes relying on dubious or prejudiced sources and even falsified documents.